holtwick/selfhosted/README.md

 ## My Recommended Services

 - [Gitea](gitea/docker-compose.yml) is a bit like Github, but for smaller groups.
 It helps you to manage code and tickets.
-But also provides a super easy registry for your private packages. it is tiny and fast.
+But also provides a super easy registry for your private packages. it is tiny and fast. [-> gitea.io](https://gitea.io/)
 - [Nextcloud](nextcloud/docker-compose.yml) is your "Cloud Service".
 I use it for file sharing mainly.
-But it can do most things Google and Apple offer as well, like mail, contacts, calendar, office tools.
+But it can do most things Google and Apple offer as well, like mail, contacts, calendar, office tools. [-> nextcloud.com](https://nextcloud.com/)
+- [LanguageTool](languagetool/docker-compose.yml) LanguageTool is your private instance of the best grammar and spell checker available.
+When you use this private instance, you have less to worry about non-public texts going through a public checking service. [-> languagetool.org](https://languagetool.org)

 *More to come on a day by day basis...*